 Raw hazelnuts (local grown)

 1 tablespoon Balsamic vinegar + 1 tablespoon avocado oil (drizzled lightly)

 Seasoned with an Italian blend of spices (I used a friend’s Italian blend of spices found at Seghetti’s Top Secret Seasoning)

 2. Next, prepare the vegetables, dicing, slicing, cutting, and removal of seeds.

 3. Use a large mixing bowl and toss together the ingredients.
 Mix together till evenly blended.

-4. Season with Italian blend of spices (Seghetti’s Top Secret Seasoning).
+4. Season with an Italian blend of spices (Seghetti’s Top Secret Seasoning).
 Mix once more!

 5. Serve and enjoy right away!